seniorjoinu/ic-stable-memory/README.md

 ## Benchmarks
-These benchmarks are run against testing environment, where I emulate stable memory with a huge vector.
+These benchmarks are run on my machine against testing environment, where I emulate stable memory with a huge vector.
 Performance difference in real canister should be less significant because of real stable memory.

 ### Vec